Precipitation Downscaling with Spatiotemporal Video Diffusion: Introduction

 \section{Introduction}

-Patterns of precipitation (rainfall and snowfall) are central to human and natural life on earth.
-In a rapidly warming climate, reliable simulations of how precipitation patterns may change help human societies adapt to climate change.
-Such simulations are challenging, because weather systems of many scales in space and time, interacting with complex surface features such as mountains and coastlines, contribute to precipitation trends and extremes \cite{salathe2008high}.
-For purposes such as estimating flood hazards, precipitation must be estimated down to spatial resolutions of a few km.
-Fluid-dynamical models of the global atmosphere are prohibitively expensive to run at such fine scales \cite{stevens2019dyamond}, so the climate adaptation community relies on `downscaling' of coarse-grid simulations to a finer grid (this is the climate science terminology for super-resolution).
-Traditional downscaling is either `dynamical' (running a fine-grid fluid-dynamical model limited to the region of interest, which requires specialized knowledge and computational resources) or `statistical' (typically restricted to simple univariate methods) \cite{tang2016statistical}.
-Advances in super-resolution methods developed by the computer vision community are poised to dramatically improve statistical downscaling.

-Such work is a natural follow-up to recent advancements in deep-learning-based weather and climate prediction methodologies, which have ushered in a new era of data-driven forecasting.
-These approaches show remarkable performance gains, boasting improvements of orders of magnitude in run time without sacrificing accuracy \cite{pathak2022fourcastnet, lam2022graphcast}.
+Precipitation patterns are central to human and natural life.
+In a rapidly warming climate, reliable simulations of changing precipitation patterns can help adapt to climate change.
+However, these simulations are challenging due to the multi-scale variability of weather systems and the influence of complex surface features (like mountains and coastlines) on precipitation trends and extremes \cite{salathe2008high}.
+For many purposes, such as estimating flood hazards, precipitation must be estimated at spatial resolutions of only a few kilometers.
+Fluid-dynamical models of the global atmosphere are too expensive to run routinely at such fine scales \cite{stevens2019dyamond}, so the climate adaptation community relies on ``downscaling''\footnote{This is the climate science terminology for super-resolution.} of coarse-grid simulations to a finer grid.
+Traditional downscaling methods are either ``dynamical'' (running a fine-grid fluid-dynamical model limited to the region of interest, which requires specialized knowledge and computational resources) or ``statistical'' (typically restricted to simple univariate methods) \cite{tang2016statistical}.
+Our work builds on vision based super-resolution methods to improve statistical downscaling and is a natural follow-up to recent deep-learning-based weather/climate prediction methods, which have revolutionized data-driven forecasting.
+These approaches boast improvements of orders of magnitude in runtime without sacrificing accuracy \cite{pathak2022fourcastnet, lam2023learning}.

-Our focus centers on addressing a \emph{temporal} downscaling problem, wherein the objective is to enhance the resolution of a sequence (``video'') of low-resolution precipitation frames, into a sequence of high-resolution ones.
-Precipitation has strong temporal continuity on hourly time scales.
-Hence, even though precipitation data are distinct from natural videos, we adopt ideas from video super-resolution to leverage information from multiple past frames to stochastically downscale the precipitation sequence ~\citep{rota2022video, liu2022video}.
+We address the downscaling problem for a sequence.
+Our objective is to transform a sequence (``video'') of low-resolution precipitation frames into a sequence of high-resolution frames.
+Despite differences from natural videos, precipitation's hourly temporal continuity allows us to use video super-resolution techniques to leverage multiple context frames for stochastic downscaling \cite{rota2022video, liu2022video}.